 By Road: APSRTC runs frequent buses from Hyderabad, Kammam, Tirupathi, and Warangal.
 The nearest airport is, Gannavaram (20km).
 Bus facility is available to reach Kanaka Durga Temple from Railway station, Bus Stand and Ratham centre for every 15 minutes.
 If you are in Vijayawada, you can avail the local transportation to reach the temple.
 The city is served by NH 5 and NH 9 which connects it to cities.

-Hotels in Vijayawada: Where to stay
+Where to stay in Vijayawada?

 A wide range of facilities for accommodation is available In Vijayawada.
 There are various Three Stars hotels and Guest houses that are available.